Wellbeing and Pastoral Support

 - Deputy Head (Pupil Development and Welfare): Ed Wiseman

 Overall responsibility for the welfare of pupils.
-Responsible for child protection alongside the Assistant Head (Pupil Welfare) and Assistant Head (Pupil Development).
+Responsible for child protection alongside the Assistant Head (Pupil Welfare) and the Assistant Head (Inclusion, Equality & Diversity).

 - Assistant Head (Pupil Welfare): Dani Creese

 Offers guidance and support to individual pupils in all year groups.
 Responsible for child protection alongside the Deputy Head (Pupil Development and Welfare) and the Chaplain/Senior Tutors.

 Works closely with pupil leaders to ensure pupils have leadership opportunities and a chance to take on roles of responsibility, as well as providing pastoral support.

 - Assistant Head (Inclusion, Equality & Diversity) & Chaplain: Emma Rothwell

 Leads the IE&D team to develop inclusion across 3-18 and staff.
 Supports pupils, staff, parents and alumni.
 Responsible for child protection alongside the Deputy Head (Pupil Development and Welfare) and Assistant Head (Pupil Welfare).
 Leads assemblies and offers support to all pupils (of all faiths and none) when needed.